 I currently serve as:

-- Co-Chair and Board Member, the Mental Health Board of San Francisco, advising the Behavioral Health Director and Board of Supervisors about mental health funding, policy and services.
+- Board Member and Past Co-Chair, the Mental Health Board of San Francisco, advising the Behavioral Health Director and Board of Supervisors about mental health funding, policy and services.

 - Training Advisory Committee Member, The American Psychological Association (APA) Minority Fellowship Program